-Les Kiss: Ulster director of rugby departs jog after team's recent poor run
+Kiss leaves Ulster after team's bad run

 Australian Kiss, 53, assumed control in November 2015.

-That followed a short interim stint in the post the previous season following the sacking of Mark Anscombe in the summer of 2014.
+That followed a short interim stint in the Ulster post the previous season following the sacking of Mark Anscombe in the summer of 2014.

-In his first two years in charge, Kiss' side reached the Pro12 semi-finals but last season they failed to make the play-offs.
+In his first two years in charge, Kiss' side reached the Pro12 semi-finals but last season they failed to make the play-offs and their form has dipped further in the current campaign.

 European success has also proved elusive during Kiss' three-year reign with Ulster missing out on the knockout stages in all of his seasons in charge.